fbgallet/roam-extension-ref-count/README.md

 # Page references counter

-### Inline page references count (tag and attribute too) as superscript !
-Counts are also displayed when you search for a reference, directly in the autocomplete box.
+### Inline count for page references, tags and attributes as superscript (like vanilla inline block reference counter).
+🔎 References counts are also displayed when you search for a reference, inline or in Quick search, in the autocomplete box, what is particularly useful to identify the actually used pages and the unused or wrong spellings!

 ![ref-count-v1](https://user-images.githubusercontent.com/74436347/218118672-4d7e74aa-e47f-49fb-ac95-7e59e2b1b854.gif)

-By default, inline count is displayed only on hover, but can be set to be always displayed.

-Counts in search are particularly useful to identify the actually used pages and the unused or wrong spellings.
+By default, inline counts are always displayed.
+As an option, you can make the count appear only on hover over a given page reference.

-You can toggle separately inline count and search count with dedicated commands in command palette.
+You can toggle separately inline count and search count with dedicated commands in command palette (with customizable hotkeys).

 ---